sylefeb/mch2022-silice/README.md

 For setting up Silice please refer [to its repository](https://github.com/sylefeb/Silice).

 The Silice `bin/` directory has to be in the path, as well as yosys and nextpnr-ice40 (using latest versions is recommended).
+For the Doomfire effect, the riscv toolchain is required.

 > I am writing a new tutorial for Silice which [can be found here](https://github.com/sylefeb/Silice/tree/master/learn-silice).
 It also contains a brief introduction to hardware design on FPGA.